 ii.
 Though we can see this was God’s correction upon Jacob, it in no way justified Laban’s deception.
 The fact that God does work all things together for good never excuses the evil things man does.

-3. (26-30) Laban agrees to give Rachel to Jacob in return for another seven years worth of work.
+3. (26-30) Laban agrees to give Rachel to Jacob in return for another seven years of work.

 And Laban said, “It must not be done so in our country, to give the younger before the firstborn.
 Fulfill her week, and we will give you this one also for the service which you will serve with me still another seven years.”
 Then Jacob did so and fulfilled her week.
 So he gave him his daughter Rachel as wife also.
 And Laban gave his maid Bilhah to his daughter Rachel as a maid.
 Then Jacob also went in to Rachel, and he also loved Rachel more than Leah.
 And he served with Laban still another seven years.

 a.
 It must not be done so in our country: This excuse by Laban basically said, “Well, didn’t we tell you?
 We don’t do it this way around here.
-Thought you knew.”
+I thought you knew.”
 The only reason Jacob accepted this clever trick from Laban was because he had no other option.
 But Laban’s supposed reason was really nothing more than an excuse.

 b.
 Serve with me still another seven years: The second seven years made up Jacob’s post-graduate work in the school of difficult experience.
-Jacob’s main subject in the school of difficult experience was “You Reap What You Sow.”
+Jacob’s main subject in the school of difficult experience was, “You Reap What You Sow.”

 i.
 The problems in this family can be seen immediately.
 Not only had Jacob married two sisters, but he also allowed everyone to know that one was favored and loved more than the other.
-Ultimately all these problems came from Laban’s manipulative deception, and the prior sin of Jacob that brought it upon himself.
+Ultimately, all these problems came from Laban’s manipulative deception, and the prior sin of Jacob that brought it upon himself.

 ii.
 What should Jacob have done?
 Some say Jacob should have gone to Laban and told him to correct the whole mess, and simply be married to Rachel and let Leah be Laban’s problem.
 Others believe that according to the standards of the culture, he could not have put Leah aside, because she was unable to marry another after having been given to Jacob.
-Perhaps, he should have done the best he could in the situation, which would have been to love his two wives equally.
+Perhaps he should have done the best he could have in the situation, which would have been to love his two wives equally.
 What a mess!

 i.
 We can’t do anything about our marriages that have broken up in the past, but each of us can do all that we can before God to make sure that from now on, it is one partner for all time.